Difference Between Ego and Self

 This concept is important because many people struggle to socialize in public.
 This is very dynamic.

-The concept of the self can help a person to relate with the world in a better way, and he or she will find happiness in the journey.
+The concept of the self can help a person relate to the world better, and he or she will find happiness in the journey.

 The concept of the self is very unique to each personality.
 Though it changes with time, context and external influences, it goes through three stages.